andrewchambers/ptrtar/README.md

 - A spec+header for nesting ptrtars
   - option create -nest
-  - make to-tar understand nesting.
+  - make to-tar understand nesting
-  - make ptr-list understand nesting.
+  - make ptr-list understand nesting

+- A separate content chunking tool that can be composed with ptrtar based off of parts of restic chunker.

 ## possible: